 Was it also tried for 4-parameter affine?
 Yes, but benefit would be small.

 Encoder runtime increase with up to 9% in the report, which may not be reliable, but definitely some additional encoder checking necessary.
 This would not be an acceptable tradeoff.
 Revisit after completion of cross-check and their report on encoding time.

+JVET-AD0385 Cross-check of JVET-AD0180 (Non-EE2: Affine AMVP mode with one MVD) [L. Zhao (Bytedance)] [late] [miss]